Read and work through Project 4 of the textbook.

 Add a Layer mask to Person 2 layer also.

-Choose the Brush tool and make your swatches are the default black and white.
+Choose the Brush tool and make sure your swatches are the default black and white.
 Then paint with black, which will REVEAL the layer below.
+Make sure you've clicked on white mask box.

 Unhide sceneryBack layer.